RamanSharma100/react-firebase-simple-blog/README.md

 8. Add Posts
 9. Register Admin by any Admin [only can register after login]
 10. Delete Comment by post owner
+11. Delete Post in adming panel by Post Admin

 # How to download and work